The best sales to shop this weekend: Cricut, Best Buy, Nespresso and more | CNN Underscored

 - Save up to 50% on jewelry for Mom from Blue Nile with code MOM2021.

-- This handy, clip-on silicone strainer is half off on Amazon right now at just $7.99 — that’s the lowest price we’ve ever seen for this item.
+- This handy clip-on silicone strainer is half off on Amazon right now at just $7.99 — that’s the lowest price we’ve ever seen for this item.

 - Spring favorite footwear styles from Clarks are 25% off with code TAKE25.